EmilyCheoh/notes/lec01c.md

 Note that there is NO WAY to modify this tree.
 You can only add things to it.
 There is also a notion of garbage collection, where you can "forget" parts of the tree.
 But that's a detail.
-MORALLY, the tree is immutable.
+Morally, the tree is immutable.
 It just exists.

 In order to help you keep track of all of this history, you can